google/zetasql/docs/approximate_aggregate_functions.md

 # Approximate aggregate functions

-The following approximate aggregate functions are available in ZetaSQL.
+ZetaSQL supports approximate aggregate functions.
 To learn about the syntax for aggregate function calls, see [Aggregate function calls][agg-function-calls].

 Approximate aggregate functions are scalable in terms of memory usage and time,